 The organisers of this year's Red Nose Day have released details of the IT that will support the enormous peaks of web traffic on the Comic Relief fundraising day on 18 March.

-Delays to PC launch dates caused by Intel's flawed Sandy Bridge chipset could help ease the massive build up of inventory in the UK channel, according to IDC.
-The CPU giant has suspended sales of its second gen Core CPU after discovering a design fault - SATA ports within the chipset may degrade ove
+Delays to PC launch dates caused by Intel's flawed Sandy Bridge chipset could help ease the massive build-up of inventory in the UK channel, according to IDC.

 Gerard Kleisterlee will succeed John Bond as chairman at Vodafone in July 2011.